 As an added bonus, most consumer versions of percussion massagers are handheld and cordless, powered instead by a rechargeable lithium ion battery.
 This way, you can find the perfect tool for you without worrying about portability or bothersome cords.

 The latest massage devices come with a wide range of features, from interchangeable heads to different levels of percussive performance to create a customized massage experience that suits your body’s needs.

-We think these are some of the best percussion massagers across a range of price points and abilities:
+Shop our picks of the best percussion massagers from a range of price points and abilities: